The 10 Safest Countries in Africa (2025): Discover Peaceful Gems

 Mauritius

-With a GPI of just 1.577, Mauritius is among the safest and most quiet African countries.
+With a GPI of just 1.577, Mauritius ranks as one of the safest and most peaceful countries in Africa.
 The country gains from low crime rates and a consistent political system.
 It draws several investors and visitors and helps a powerful economy, particularly in finance and tourism.

 Madagascar